dzziyana/Networks-notes/Count to Infinity.md

 Several techniques are used to mitigate the Count to Infinity problem:

 ## Split Horizon
-A router does not advertise a route back to the neighbor from which it learned the route.
+A router ==does not advertise== a route back to the neighbor from which it learned the route.
 ## Poison Reverse
-A router explicitly advertises a route back to the sender with an infinite metric to prevent loops.
+A router ==explicitly advertises== a route back to the sender with an ==infinite metric== to prevent loops.
 ## Triggered Updates
 Instead of waiting for periodic updates, a router immediately informs neighbors about a failure.
 ## Hold-Down Timers
 When a route becomes unreachable, the router waits for some time before accepting alternative routes.
 ## Setting a Maximum Hop Count
-RIP, for example, sets the maximum hop count to **15** to prevent indefinite looping.
+[[RIP]], for example, sets the maximum hop count to 16 to prevent indefinite looping.